 SPW Mentoring Program

 One of the main goals of the Southern Piedmont Woodturners is to teach people about woodturning.
-In support of this goal, we offer a mentoring program.
-This may consist of one on one mentoring by a member of the club.
-It may also be group mentoring to several people needing help with the same skills.
+In support of this goal, we offer a mentoring program for club members.
+This may involve one-on-one mentoring by a member of the club or it may be done in a group setting in which one or more mentors support a group of people learning or needing help with the same skills, tools, or projects.

 If you are new to woodturning, we offer a free basic class to our members which will cover: